StanleySongPro/github_tutorial/README.md

 ### 程序猿 Common Workflow
 #### Create a branch for desired feature
+* Branches are just labels associated to commits
 * `git branch calc-divide` : assumme we are editing a function within a python file **calc-divide**
 * `git checkout calc-divide` : now we are switching to work on this branch **calc-divide**, then we can make changes to the python file
 * `git status`: take a look at the changes
 * `git commit -m "Divide Function"`: push the changes to the staging area, this will have no effect on the local master brunch or remote repo
+* `git diff --staged`: Optional, do this before commit, check the difference bettween the staging area and the most recent commit
 #### After commit, push branch to remote
 * `git push -u origin calc-divide`: `-u` tells git that we wanna associate the local **calc-divide** branch with the remote **calc-divide** branch, so in future we can just call `git pull` `git push` directly and git knows these branches are associated; 在这里，remote也自动创造了这个**calc-divide**的分枝
 * `git branch -a`: check both local and remote branches